John-214/John-214/README.md

 - 👋 Hi, I’m @John-214
 - 👀 I’m interested in developing website and apps
-- 🌱 I’m currently studying all basics
+- 🌱 I’m currently a IT student and studying all basics
 - 💞️ I’m looking forward to does who want to collaborate with me
 - 📫 you can email me in johnandreitorio123@gmail.com